Himalayan Langur Project Team

 Elizabeth M.C.
 Coggeshall M.Sc, PhD Student

-Elizabeth is a Biological Anthropology PhD Student at Indiana University in the PEEL Lab.
+Elizabeth is a Bioanthropology PhD Candidate at Indiana University in the PEEL Lab.
 Elizabeth has studied and worked with a variety of alloprimate species for 10 years and consequentially developed an interest in studying health and development.
 Moreover, she has grown a particular love for folivores and Asian monkey species, who are considerably understudied in comparison to their African and South American counterparts.
 She also focuses her energy towards understanding alternative narratives and utilizes bioethical and ethnoprimatological theory within her research.
-These interests and experiences have led her to the Himalayan Langur Project, where she will conduct her PhD research on the behavioral and biological development of S. schistaceus, and explore community narratives.
+These interests and experiences have led her to the Himalayan Langur Project, where she will conduct her PhD research on the behavioral and physiological development and variation of S. schistaceus in anthropogenic landscapes, and explore community narratives.